 National runner-up Texas Tech opens with 85-60 victory

-National runner-up Texas Tech opens with 85-60 victoryTexas Tech's Terrence Shannon, Jr. (1) dunks the ball over over Eastern Illinois' JaQualis Matlock (32) during the first half of an NCAA college basketball game Tuesday, Nov.
-5, 2019, in Lubbock, Texas.
-(AP Photo/Brad Tollefson)

-LUBBOCK, Texas (AP) -- Another graduate transfer and some freshmen helped get No. 13 Texas Tech off to a solid start in the new season, seven months after the Red Raiders played in the national championship game.
+LUBBOCK, Texas — Another graduate transfer and some freshmen helped get No. 13 Texas Tech off to a solid start in the new season, seven months after the Red Raiders played in the national championship game.

 Freshman Jahmi’us Ramsey scored 19 points and graduate transfer TJ Holyfield added 15 on 7-of-8 shooting as the much-changed Red Raiders beat Eastern Illinois 85-60 on Tuesday night.